 The devices on this page have worked well for us, and we would recommend them to anyone looking to put together a camera system.
 We are not compensated in any way for recommending them.

-Many of our recommendations for outdoor cameras have resolutions higher than 1080p, mainly because we appreciate the additional detail available when looking at objects far away.
+For outdoor cameras, resolutions higher than 1080p may be useful because they provide additional detail for objects that are far away.
 All of these cameras can be configured to run at 1080p if you aren’t monitoring objects that are far away, or you want to save on disk space.
 (1080p resolution – aka “2M” – is 1920×1080, 3M is 2048×1536, and 4M is 2560×1440.)

 If you’re putting together a POE network, you’ll need a POE switch to connect to the other end of the POE cables that run to your cameras.
 A POE switch is like a regular network switch, except that it puts out both power and network connectivity over the POE ports (which run to your cameras).
 Use one of the regular ports to connect the POE switch to the rest of your home network.
 It costs about $45 on Amazon.